joblocal/vue-mapfit/CONTRIBUTING.md

-# Contributing to Vue Bucket Loader
+# Contributing to Vue Mapfit
 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 ## Using the issue tracker